Quantifying the Role of 3D Fault Geometry Complexities on Slow and Fast Earthquakes: Key Points

 \section{Key Points}

-\begin{itemize} \item 3D simulations of two parallel faults show that interacting faults can generate slow slip events (SSEs), earthquakes, or complex sequences, while a single planar fault produces only earthquakes. \item We quantify fault interaction strength to understand how geometrical parameters control the occurrence and proportion of slow slip events within slip sequences. \item The observed moment-duration scaling for SSEs depends strongly on the slip rate threshold used to detect events, suggesting instrumental sensitivity influences real-world observations. \end{itemize}
+\begin{itemize} \item 3D simulations show interacting faults generate SSEs, earthquakes, or complex sequences, while a planar fault with identical frictional properties generates only earthquakes. \item We quantify how strongly neighboring faults interact with each other through stress transfer (hereafter referred to as the fault interaction strength) and investigate how fault geometry controls the occurrence and proportion of slow slip events within slip sequences. \item Observed SSE moment-duration scaling depends on the slip-rate detection threshold, suggesting instrumental sensitivity affects observations. \end{itemize}